anonhostpi/Auto-GPT-Wiki/Discord.md

     - then ``` to end the block
     - this way you'll get beautiful syntax hilighting

-- Use Discord Timestamps for scheduling https://r.3v.fi/discord-timestamps/
+- Use Discord Timestamps for scheduling https://r.3v.fi/discord-timestamps/ EDIT: Better: https://hammertime.cyou/en-GB

 - If it helps someone else, react 👍 to acknowledge you've read something